octopize/avatar-docker-compose/docker/deploying-on-single-instance.md

 You'll have to slightly modify the `docker-compose.yml` file to select which secrets you want to use depending on the authentication method.

 You need to create a `.secrets` directory in the home directory of the user.
 This is already done by the Makefile in the `avatar-deployment` repository.

+You can call `make secrets-with-username-auth` or `make secrets-with-email-auth` to create the secrets files.

 Then, you need to fill in the following secrets: